-6 Things to Prepare for Cyber Insurance, and Why They're Important
+Things to Prepare for Cyber Insurance and Why They're Important [2023]

 Getting the best coverage for your business doesn't stop at finding a reputable and experienced insurance carrier; you have to play your part too.
 Preparing your environment before applying for cyber liability insurance can help you get better coverage and lower premiums.

-At ITS, we've helped hundreds of businesses bolster their cybersecurity.
+At Intelligent Technical Solutions (ITS), we've helped hundreds of businesses bolster their cybersecurity.
 From our experience, cyber liability insurance is a great safety net that can help your business mitigate the impact of cyber incidents.
-However, it should never be considered as your primary method of protection against cybercrime.
-Ensuring that you minimize your risk exposure will not only help you with your cyber policy it will also protect your business in the long run.
+However, it should never be considered your primary method of protection against cybercrime.
+Ensuring that you minimize your risk exposure will not only help you with your cyber policy, but it will also prevent costly incidents in the first place.

 In this article, we'll help you understand how to prepare for a cyber insurance policy.
-To do that, we'll dive into the things you need to get ready before applying for one and why they are important.
+To do that, we spoke with Larry Meador, Channel Chief of Datastream Cyber Insurance, to get some of his insights on what to prepare for cyber insurance.

 6 Things to Prepare for Cyber Insurance